saxmjn/notebook/projects/macha-federated-protocol.md

 A 'Registry' is the primary directory of the global state of Macha Protocol.

 #### Storage Registry Contract
+This contract allows a anyone to permissionlesly storing data from the Data Nodes

 #### Relay Registry Contract